SSK015/SSK015.github.io/_pages/about.md

 Brief Introduction to myself
 ======
-I am currently a senior undergraduate student at Huazhong University of Science and Technology (HUST), majoring in Computer Science and Technology.
+I got my bachelor degree in 2025 from the computer science School of Huazhong University of Science and Technology.
 I will be a Phd student at Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS) in Sep 2025.
 I am lucky to be advised by [Prof. Chenxi Wang](https://scholar.google.com/citations?hl=zh-CN&user=ESj_-bEAAAAJ).
 My research interests are in the area of computer systems, especially in the design and implementation of distributed and network systems.

 Research Interests
 ======
+- *Fault Tolerant Systems*.
+Fault tolerance is crucical to systems deployed in real production enviroments.
+My research focus on building fault tolerant memory systems across physical machines.

 - Solving *Computer System* problems with **Programming Languages** oriented approach.

 Solve Computer System problems with Programming Languages oriented approach is a promising direction.
 Solutions include provide new programming abstracts, new programming models, new programming languages, etc. A famous example is *Spark* for big data processing.
 Recent works like *DRust*, *Midas*, *Nu*, *AIFM* and *Beehive* are also trying to solve some computer system problems with Programming Languages oriented approach.